rjsalvadorr/recolecko/readme.md

 ## DESIGN, OVERVIEW, AND USAGE

-This project was basically prompted by a tragedy of losing some dope beats in a giant maze of files and folders.
+This project was prompted by the tragedy of losing dope beats in a maze of files and folders.
 The goal of all this is to enable a producer to:

-1. Make projects often (Think agile!), without forgetting or being overwhelmed by organization.
+1. Make projects often, while avoiding getting tangled in a mess of files.
 1. Keep track of all files derived from any project, and track the "lineage" of any musical file.
 1. Use an interactive inventory of items, sortable by tempo, project ID, etc.
+1. Become more productive, through reusable components like drum MIDI files.

+To accomplish this, I've laid out two ways to organize files for an eas music workflow.

-By having one consistent directory setup across different machines, it should be easier to organize and work on music.
+1. By having **one consistent directory setup** across different machines, it should be easier to organize and work on music.

-A consistent filename convention should make it easier to organize and keep track of files.
-Should also allow for scripting and detailed reports.
+1. **A consistent filename convention** should make it easier to organize and keep track of files.
+This should also allow for scripting and detailed reports.

+With these tools in hand, we can prevent useless tragedies from happening.

+_"RIP to all the lost beats.
+You are dearly missed."_

 ### Usage, How-To

 The `Beats/Parts/` folder has a collection of pre-made MIDI drum parts.
-These can be dropped into a DAW to build drum tracks.
+These can easily be dropped into a DAW to build drum tracks.
 (See that folder's README for more details)

-The `Jams/` directory is meant to be a staging ground for `Projects/`.
-So promising jams can be promoted to be a _'real'_ project.
+The `Jams/` directory can be used as a staging ground for `Projects/`.
+For example, a really good jam can be promoted to be a _'real'_ project.

-Eventually, the `Tech/` folder will have executable scripts to show info on all the musical works within this framework.
+The `Tech/` folder has executable scripts to show info on all the musical works within this framework.

-## DIRECTORY STRUCTURE

-### Main goals of the directory structure design

-1. Should allow for consistent work across different environments.
-My machines aren't infallible, and I'll certainly be working across many.
-1. Should allow for scripting or tooling to keep track of files in a meaningful way.

-### Working standard

-* **Music Production**
-    + **Archive** - _Old stuff that's not worth organizing_
-    + **Beats** - _Should contain MIDI files as well as sound files_
-        - Originals
-        - Studies
-        - Parts
-    + **Collaborations**
-    + **Documentation** - _Guides or manuals on DAWs, VSTs, physical equipment, whatever_
-        - Equipment
-        - Reaper
-    + **Jams** - _Freestyle brainstorms.
-Can be seen as a staging ground.
-Promising sounds can be promoted to a legit project._
-    + **Projects** - _Could be sketches or "serious" projects_.
-Should be DAW-agnostic!
-Each folder can contain multiple reaper files/versions
-        - 0235-quailhunt
-            * readme.md
-        - 0236-otherblah
-            * readme.md
-        - 0237-randomting
-            * readme.md
-    + **Randoms**
-    + **Recordings** - _Sounds not associated to any project_
-    + **Reference** - _Tracks for comparing mix, style, levels, tuning, whatever_
-    + **Samples**
-    + **Soundfonts**
-    + **Tech** - _Files for complicated software magic.
-Could also house scripts._
-    + **Templates** - _DAW project templates_
-    + **VST**

 ## FILENAME FORMAT